OpenRiskNet/home/openshift/recipes/useful_commands.md

 ```
 oc adm policy add-scc-to-group anyuid system:authenticated
 ```
-This allows cotnainers to be run as a image defined user ID (inlcuding root) by any authenticated user.
+This allows containers to be run as a image defined user ID (including root) by any authenticated user.